poshjosh/chinomsoikwuagwu.com/2022/02/17/Code-review-best-practices.md

 Show involvement.
 Prefer “we” to “you”

 - &#10060; You need to improve this
-- We could improve this by...
-- We need to improve this
 - &#10060; Your code breaks existing...
 - &#10060; Your code may break existing...
+- &#9989; We could improve this by...
+- &#9989; We need to improve this
-- Our code may break existing...
+- &#9989; Our code may break existing...

 Reviewers perspective

 - &#10060; It's hard to understand your code
-- Help me understand this code.
 - &#10060; This code is hard to understand
-- It’s hard for me to understand this code
+- &#9989; It’s hard for me to understand this code
+- &#9989; Help me understand this code.

 Explain why

 - &#10060; You forgot to close the connection
-- This code forgot to close the connection which causes a leak of a file descriptor.
+- &#9989; This code forgot to close the connection which causes a leak of a file descriptor.
 Because the socket is bound to an address, no other socket will be able to bind to the same address.

 Don't assume the author knows why

 - &#10060; Your code breaks existing...
 - &#10060; This code may break existing...
-- This code may break existing... as it does not take into account...
+- &#9989; This code may break existing... as it does not take into account...

 Do not make assumptions.

-- Help me understand why this code uses a BigDecimal here?
-- Is there a good reason why you used a BigDecimal here?
 - &#10060; This should be an integer.
 (Assumes the developer cannot see that this should be an integer)
+- &#9989; Help me understand why this code uses a BigDecimal here?
+- &#9989; Is there a good reason why you used a BigDecimal here?

 Questions could be made more respectful

 - &#10060; Is this necessary?
-- Help me understand why this is necessary.
 - &#10060; This is irrelevant
+- &#9989; Help me understand why this is necessary.

 The word "please" could be misleading

 - &#10060; Change this to an enum.
 - &#10060; Please change this to an enum.
-- Help me understand why you chose to use strings rather than enums.
+- &#9989; Help me understand why you chose to use strings rather than enums.

 Again, questions to the rescue

 - &#10060; Use explicit variable names.
 - &#10060; Please don't use cryptic variable names.
-- I see you used appropriate variable names elsewhere.
+- &#9989; I see you used appropriate variable names elsewhere.
 Did you miss this?

 Avoid useless opinions.
 Simply confirm and state the fact, even if the fact is not clear.

 - &#10060; I am not sure, but I think it might be better to...
-- The documentation here (INSERT_LINK) and here (INSERT_LINK) suggests...
+- &#9989; The documentation here (INSERT_LINK) and here (INSERT_LINK) suggests...
 However, there is ongoing discussion about this issue here (INSERT_LINK).
 I suggest you...

 Add value

 - &#10060; Point out the same typographical error which occurs 15 times
-- This code contains multiple spell check errors, and could benefit from xyz plugin
+- &#9989; This code contains multiple spell check errors, and could benefit from xyz plugin

 **Exercise**